Installing the Server

-This chapter explains how to install the FIRERPA server, which is the most crucial component and the fundamental underlying service.
-You can choose to install it via the AUTORUN APP (supports auto-start on boot), as a Magisk module (supports auto-start on boot), or manually.
-The installation difficulty corresponds to the order in which they are listed.
+This chapter describes how to install the FIRERPA server.
+The FIRERPA server is the most critical component and the most fundamental underlying service.
+You can choose to install it via the provided APP (which supports auto‑start on boot), a Magisk module (also supports auto‑start on boot), or manually.
+The installation complexity increases in that order.

 Important